wp-plugins/gift-certificate-creator/readme.txt

 = Need it customized? =

 Not exactly what you're looking for, but it's close?
-We can help you get the exact feature set for your requirements at Bobcares.
+At [Bobcares](http://bobcares.com/software-and-design-services/wordpress-plugins.html), we can help you get the exact feature set for your requirements.
 Let's have a [quick chat!](http://bobcares.com/contacts/)